Conclave: Scrutiny

 Prior to 1621, the only oath taken was that of obedience to the rules of the conclave in force at that time, when the cardinals entered the conclave and the doors were locked, and each morning and afternoon as they entered the Sistine Chapel to vote.
 Gregory XV added the additional oath, taken when each cardinal casts his ballot, to prevent cardinals wasting time in casting "courtesy votes" and instead narrowing the number of realistic candidates for the papal throne to perhaps only two or three.
 Speed in electing a pope was important, and that meant using an oath so as to get the cardinals down to the serious business of electing a new pope and narrowing the number of potentially electable candidates.

-The reforms of Gregory XV in 1621 and reaffirmed in 1622 created the written detailed step-by-step procedure used in choosing a pope; a procedure that was essentially the same as that which was used in 2013 to elect Pope Francis.
-The biggest change since 1621 was the elimination of the rule that required the electors to sign their ballots resulting in the detailed voting procedure of scrutiny making use of simple verbal oaths.
+The reforms of Gregory XV in 1621 and reaffirmed in 1622 created the written detailed step-by-step procedure used in choosing a pope; a procedure that was essentially the same as the process used in 2025 to elect Pope Leo XIV.
+The biggest change since 1621 was the elimination of the rule that required the electors to sign their ballots, resulting in the detailed voting procedure of scrutiny making use of simple verbal oaths.
 Beginning in 1945, an elector could vote for himself and then call on God via the oath taken when the vote is dropped into the receptacle, to declare himself to be the best one qualified for the papacy.
-The use of the accession would prevent this, but is not mandated under the present rules.
+The use of the accession would prevent this, but is not allowed under the present rules.
+Beginning with the use of totally secret ballots in the 1958 conclave, it is now possible for a cardinal to cast the deciding vote for himself, without the knowledge and consent of the other cardinals.

 Once all votes have been cast, the first scrutineer chosen shakes the container, and the last scrutineer removes and counts the ballots.
-If the number of ballots does not correspond to the number of cardinal electors present (including sick cardinals in their rooms), the ballots are burnt, unread, and the vote is repeated.
+If the number of ballots does not correspond to the number of cardinal electors present, including sick cardinals in their rooms, the ballots are burnt, unread, and the vote is repeated.
 If no irregularities are observed, the ballots may be opened and the votes counted.
-Each ballot is unfolded by the first scrutineer; all three scrutineers separately write down the name indicated on the ballot.
+Each ballot is unfolded by the first scrutineer.
+All three scrutineers separately write down the name indicated on the ballot.
 The last of the scrutineers reads the name aloud.

 Once all of the ballots have been opened, the final post-scrutiny phase begins.